temporalio/documentation/docs-src/typescript/cancellation-scopes.md

 <!--SNIPEND-->

-## Nesting Cancellation Scopes
+### Nesting cancellation scopes

-Complex flows may be achieved by nesting cancellation scopes:
+You can achieve complex flows by nesting cancellation scopes.

 <!--SNIPSTART typescript-nested-cancellation-scopes-->